supercollider/supercollider/README_WINDOWS.md

 * FFTW (v3.3.4) - not required but superior to the bundled Green FFT

-* Readline (>=5) - not required for build.
-Provides the interface in command line mode (this is broken in the current VS build)
+* Readline (>5) - not required for build.
+Provides the interface in command line mode (command line mode is currently broken in the Windows builds)

 Weblinks to the recommended distributors are provided at the end of this document.
 Additional detail is given in the description of the individual build systems/steps.